cw4444/internal-comms-ops-dashboard/README.md

 ## Why This Matters

 Internal comms teams often spend too much time chasing inputs, formatting drafts, managing stakeholder handoffs and duplicating content across channels.
-This concept shifts that workload into a compact operating layer so the human operator can focus on judgement, sequencing and message quality instead of admin drag.
+This concept shifts that workload into a compact operating layer so the human operator can focus on judgement, sequencing and message quality instead of admin drag using MCP connectors to integrate live data sources